Local tools

 Section titled “Timeouts”The server enforces a tool-result timeout (default 60s) for each local_tool_call.
 If the SDK doesn’t POST a result in time, the run terminates with result.subtype = "error_local_tool_timeout".

-To run long-running work, persist the result somewhere durable and have the tool body return a “queued” message; on a follow-up turn, return the actual result via a different tool that reads from the durable store.
+For longer-running work, persist the result somewhere durable and have the tool body return a “queued” / pending message immediately; on a follow-up turn, return the actual result via a different tool that reads from the durable store.
+Pair the kick-off tool with longRunning: true so the model doesn’t double-fire while the job is still in flight.

 How dispatch works